Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Introduction

 \subsection{Results and Contributions}

 We introduce a novel inferential approach when the nuisance estimation error might not be negligible and the parameter of interest not estimable at the parametric rate $n^{-1/2}$.
 To highlight our methodology, we focus on a projection parameter that reduces to the linear coefficient in a partially linear model when partial linearity holds \citep{vansteelandt2022assumption}.
-Our procedure builds upon the Double/Debiased Machine Learning (DML) framework by augmenting it with a perturbation-and-filtering layer.
-Our approach aims to be agnostic with respect to the nuisances' function classes.
-For example, the general version of our proposed methodology doesn't directly rely on structural assumptions, such as smoothness or sparsity, for obtaining valid inference; as such, it can be easily integrated with the analyst's choice for the nuisance learners, in line with the recently introduced framework for structure-agnostic functional estimation \citep{balakrishnan2023fundamental}.
+Our procedure builds upon the DML framework by augmenting it with a perturbation-and-filtering layer.

-In the perturbation step, we inject simulated noise into the nuisance fitting process by subtracting the simulated noises from the response variables.
+In the perturbation step, we inject simulated noise into nuisance fitting by subtracting the simulated noises from the response variables.
 Repeating this process yields a collection of perturbed nuisance estimators.
-Intuitively, among many such perturbations, at least one simulated noise vector nearly cancels the true noise, leading to nuisance estimates that are close to the truth.
-We formalize this intuition in Theorem \ref{thm: mstar lasso} in settings where the nuisance functions are high-dimensional linear models fitted by the Lasso.
+Intuitively, among many perturbations, at least one noise draw nearly cancels the true noise, leading to nuisance estimates close to the truth.
 Under the condition that the perturbation step has produced at least one valid, yet unidentifiable Wald interval, it is natural to consider the union of all intervals indexed by the perturbed nuisance models as the final confidence set.
-However, this union can be wide and therefore potentially conservative in practice.
+However, this union interval can be potentially conservative in practice.
 To address this issue, we propose a filtering step that discards those intervals whose corresponding estimates deviate excessively from the unperturbed DML estimate.
-An upper bound on the distance between the unperturbed estimator and the true target (holding with high probability) can serve as a valid threshold.
-It ensures that the union does not yield an overly conservative confidence set while retaining the valid interval with high-probability.
+The filtering step ensures that the union does not yield an overly conservative confidence set while retaining the valid interval with high probability.
 Figure \ref{fig:workflow} presents a workflow of the proposed Perturbed DML procedure.